sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 There is a perception that open access to online services and tools will lower productivity.

-#### Large Number of Employees
+#### Large Workforce With Various Work Profiles

-ESDC is a large department, with over 27000 employees, and some categories of employees might not require the same access to online services as IT, policy and other groups.
+ESDC is a large department, with over 27000 employees, and some categories of employees, based on their work profile, may not require the same access to online services as IT, policy and other groups.

 ### Considerations